arpita-sahoo/TargetMosaic/README.md

    - Assess whether domain loss affects druggability.

 7. **Coverage summary**
-   - Report percentage of strains fully targetable, partially targetable, or not targetable.
+   - Report the percentage of strains fully targetable, partially targetable, or not targetable.

 ---